fritzrehde/competitive-programming/README.md

 # Competitive Programming

-This repository contains my Python solutions to competitive programming problems from various online platforms.
+This repository contains my solutions to competitive programming problems from various online platforms.

-**Why use Python?**
-I think Python is a good language for quickly writing elegant and readable programs.
-Of course, performance will be compromised, but performance is not the main goal of this project for now.
-I am mostly solving these puzzles to improve my knowledge in Algorithms and Data Structures.

-Each of the Python solution files contains the problem description, several (differently performing) implementations, as well as time and space complexity explanations.
+Each of the code solution files contains the problem description, several (differently performing) implementations, as well as time and space complexity analysis.

 ## Table of Contents